People Management

 • Will the company hire from within for all openings or specific ones?

-• How is the application and selection process different for internal versus external hires?
+• How are the application and selection processes different for internal versus external hires?

 • Where will positions be shared so that employees can see and learn more about them?